bote100/DynamicRocket/ReadME.md

 Maybe someone will do more with it...?!
 As well the code doesn't really works I wanna show you how hard I worked the last weeks.
 You can find the JavaDocs in this projects too.

-I will work in the next days a lot on this projects, but I must do a lot else.
+I will work in the future a lot on this projects, but I must do a lot else.

 Happy coding ^^